 these heavenly things to which he is referring?
 They are the people of God who

-have been redeemed by the blood of Christ.
-We have been cleansed with things
+have been redeemed by the blood of the Lamb.
+We are the heavenly people that

 better than the blood of bulls and the ashes of a heifer.